mastashake08/shake-torrent/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

+## Install the .crx extension directly
+Double click on the dist.crx file to install it directly into Chrome to use without building.

 # Free Torrents

 This is a list of public domain and Creative Commons torrents, useful for testing